 It is recommended that a minimal list of species from Appendix 2 or as otherwise agreed be used for planting to ensure a consistent visual effect is achieved.
 Species identified in Appendix 2 are hardy native species known to grow well in the area.
-The majority of these species should not require irrigation, although interiming the watering or hand watering may be required to the point of plant establishment.
+The majority of these species should not require irrigation, although interim drip watering or hard watering may be required to the point of plant establishment.